cobwebos/docs/articles/data-factory/ssis-integration-runtime-ssis-activity-faq.md

 ---
-title: 排查 SSIS Integration Runtime 中的包执行问题 | Microsoft Docs
+title: 'Troubleshoot package execution in the SSIS integration runtime '
-description: 本文提供有关排查 SSIS Integration Runtime 中的 SSIS 包执行问题的指导
+description: This article provides troubleshooting guidance for SSIS package execution in the SSIS integration runtime
 services: data-factory
 documentationcenter: ''
 ms.service: data-factory